lhwitten/thingLooker/README.md

       - Threshold Difference regions
       - visualize differences

+  ### Usage

+## Manipulate the Odometry / Pose Data so it is Interpretable by the NeRF

+### Overview

 Odometry data is sent by the turtlebot as a quaternion orientation and an x,y,z coordinate - bundled together as a pose.
 NeRF forward pass input and training protocol require that this orientation and position data be formatted in 4x4 or 3x4 matrix containing the combined rotation matrix using euler angles from 3 axes and a column vector containing the translational information.
+The script we use to do this is **angle_helpers.py**.

 ### Steps